MingruBai/COS561_final/README.md

 To install:

+	Download the files in this repo to a local directory

 	Download and install Firefox

-	Type "about:debugging" into the address bar
+	Type "about:debugging" into the address bar and hit enter

 	Click "Load Temporary Add-on"

-	Choose any file in this folder
+	Choose any file in this folder to load the extension

+	Now the extension is ready to use

 To test: